Predictions using short-stacking.

 An optional list of matrices of length

-sample_folds, each containing additional observations to calculate predictions for.- shortstack_y
+sample_folds, each containing additional observations to calculate predictions for.- parallel

 Value